ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/controls.md

 ### Separation

 - Existence of an UDR (Route table) assigned to the subnet
-- The UDR must have a default route set to a Virtual Appliance
+- The UDR must have a default (0.0.0.0/0) route set to a Virtual Appliance.

 If any of the above rules is not true, the subnet will be considered not compliant.